Error Handling

 anyhow

-if you do not care what error type your function returns, just that it captures something. - Use
+if you do not care what error type your function returns, just that it captures something.
+This oftentimes applies to applications. - Use

 thiserror